benaston/invertebrate.js/README.md

 invertebrate.js
 ===============

-A simple library for supporting client-side MVC development.
+A library for supporting client-side MVC development.
 It includes:

- - template loading functionality (with client-side caching)
+ - template loading functionality, supporting both local and remote templates (with client-side caching)
  - client-side routing (including optional interception of both anchors and form submissions)
  - support for multiple environment configurations

+An example implementation can be found at www.wizerati.com.

 License & Copyright
 --------